 He has worked/work-shopped with, among others, RETRO DISCO, Switzerland, The Zafraan Ensemble (Berlin), Ensemble Meitar (Israel), DissonArt Ensemble (Greece), the Asko|Schönberg ensemble (Amsterdam), Musicatreize (Marseilles), the Kirkos Ensemble (Dublin), the Niuew Ensemble (Amsterdam), the Kelvin-Helmholtz ensemble, (The Hague/Amsterdam), Amit Dolberg, piano and Yoonhee Lee, violin.
 His works have been performed in Ireland, The Netherlands, Belgium, Israel and Switzerland.
 As an improviser he has performed in Cafe OTO (London), the Dublin Dance Festival (2018) and at KFest Arts Festival (Kerry, 2018).

 In January 2018 he founded the arts collective, éisteacht, for the production and dissemination of new work centred in rural Ireland related to practices of Listening.
-Their first production, ‘(de)nature’ was programmed at the KFest Arts Festival in Killorglin, Kerry, 2018, where it was selected as a runner up for the Screaming Pope Prize.
+Their first production, ‘(de)nature’ was programmed at the KFest Arts Festival in Killorglin, Kerry, 2018, where it was selected as a finalist up for the Screaming Pope Prize.

 He was awarded a commission from the Music Current festival in 2019 for premiere the following year.
 He won the Chamber Music on Valentia composers competition in 2018 and presented a sound installation as part of the festival in the lighthouse on Valentia Island, Kerry.
 He was a recipient of the 2016 Next Generation Bursary from the Irish Arts Council, one of 16 in the country selected across all disciplines as well as other individual artist bursaries and commissions in 2017 and 2018.
 He is currently represented by the Contemporary Music Centre under the Emerging Composers Scheme.